Con Calma

 "Con Calma" is a song by Puerto Rican rapper Daddy Yankee featuring Canadian rapper Snow.
 The song was released as a standalone single on January 24, 2019, by El Cartel Records alongside a music video directed by Marlon Peña and filmed in Los Angeles and Toronto, which features a Memoji (Animoji) of Daddy Yankee dancing with a crew.
 The song is a reimagination of Snow's "Informer".
 The song was written by Daddy Yankee, Snow, Michael Grier, Edmond Leary, MC Shan, Terri Moltke, and Play-N-Skillz, and was produced by American production duo Play-N-Skillz and co-produced by David "Scott Summers" Macias.
 A remix version featuring American singer Katy Perry was released on April 19, 2019.
 The song is also used in the 2019 film Spies in Disguise.

-"Con Calma" has been described as an uptempo electronics and dancehall song with lyrics about "a woman who works her feminine charms and dances very well".
+"Con Calma" has been described as an uptempo reggaeton and dancehall song with lyrics about "a woman who works her feminine charms and dances very well".
 Commercially, the song topped the charts of 20 countries and reached the top 10 of 10 others.
 In the United States, it has topped the Hot Latin Songs chart for 14 weeks.
 Across Europe, the single peaked at number one in the Czech Republic, Italy, the Netherlands, Slovenia, and Spain, and reached the top five in Belgium, Poland, and Switzerland.
 The song also became the longest-reigning number-one on the Argentina Hot 100, with 10 weeks.